Muzm/diRty-api/README.md

 # First open ports on your system
 dokcer image build -t dirty:0.0.1 .
 docker container run -p 3001:3001 -p 3002:3002 -it dirty:0.0.1
+# *OR* just pull the image from dockerhub
+docker pull gazingcandy/dirty-api
 ```